kingluddite/my_lineupbuilder/README.md

 */

 TODO
+come to team in edit mode, Update Team and Create Roster, and cancel and create roster on one page

 For Team give option to create leagues (crud)
 Inside the League give the option to create seasons (crud) Inside games the league should populate with the leagues for this team